-The Defensor del Pueblo is the High Commissioner of the Parliament responsible for defending the fundamental rights and civil liberties of citizens by monitoring the activity of the Administration and public authorities.
+The Defensor del Pueblo is the High Commissioner of Parliament responsible for defending citizens’ fundamental rights and civil liberties by monitoring the activity of the Administration and public authorities.

 The Defensor del Pueblo is elected by Congress and the Senate by a three-fifths majority.
 The term of office is five years and the Defensor del Pueblo does not take orders or receive instructions from any authority.
-The Defensor del Pueblo must perform his or her functions independently and impartially, autonomously and in his or her own good judgment and enjoys inviolability and immunity in the exercise of his or her office.
+The Defensor del Pueblo must perform their functions independently and impartially, autonomously and in their own good judgment and they enjoy inviolability and immunity in the exercise of their office.